-Best Portable Generators of 2025
+12 Best Portable Generators of 2026, Lab-Tested and Reviewed

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Whether you opt for a traditional portable generator or the more efficient, quieter, and pricier inverter option, you can still get plenty of power to run most of the key appliances and systems in your home.
-Even a midsized recreational generator suitable for tailgating, car camping, or van life can help to power some essentials in a pinch.
+Whether you opt for a traditional portable generator or the more efficient, quieter, and pricier inverter option, you can still get plenty of power to run most of the key appliances and systems in your house.
+Even a midsized recreational generator suitable for tailgating, car camping, or van life can help power some essentials in a pinch.

 - Best Generators for: Powering a Home Small Houses, Boats, and RVs Camping and Tailgating